Selected papers

 Together with Felix Kling, Irina Espejo, Sinclert Perez, and Kyle Cranmer, I have developed the MadMiner library, which automates machine learning–powered simulation-based inference techniques for particle physics experiments.

-My GitHub page contains the code used for most of my pre-Qualcomm papers.
+My GitHub page has the code for most of my papers.

 Talks